nodemcu/nodemcu-firmware/docs/modules/node.md

 ## node.chipid()

 Returns the ESP chip ID.
+Only available on the base ESP32 model.

 #### Syntax
 `node.chipid()`